-Banana Bread.
-It’s a yummy snack, although, maybe not the most exciting, right?
-But I felt the need need to share this particular one with you.
+Maui Banana Bread is my favourite banana bread.
+Banana bread is a yummy snack, although, maybe not the most exciting, right?
+But I felt the need to share this particular one with you.
 In Canada, at least, most of us have grown up with banana bread, I think.
-Everyone’s Mom made a loaf whenever there were over ripe bananas.
+Everyone’s Mom made a loaf whenever there were overripe bananas.
 It was a staple on every dessert table and bake sale.

 But, every once in a while, you discover something that elevates the ordinary and gives you a whole new appreciation.
 Which is what happened when we found this loaf.